 - (a) The required minimum distribution under paragraph 2(b) for any year, beginning with the year the Depositor reaches age 701⁄2, is the Depositor's account value at the close of business on December 31 of the preceding year divided by the distribution period in the uniform lifetime table in Regulations section 1.401(a)(9)-9.
 However, if the Depositor's designated beneficiary is his or her surviving spouse, the required minimum distribution for a year shall not be more than the Depositor's account value at the close of business on December 31 of the preceding year divided by the number in the joint and last survivor table in Regulations section 1.401(a)(9)-9.
-The required minimum distribution for a year under this paragraph (a) is determined using the Depositor's (or, if applicable, the Depositor and spouse's) attained age (or ages) in the year. - (b) The required minimum distribution under paragraphs 3(a) and 3(b)(i) for a year, beginning with the year following the year of the Depositor's death (or the year the Depositor would have reached age 701⁄2, if applicable under paragraph 3(b)(i)) is the account value at the close of business on December 31 of the preceding year divided by the life expectancy (in the single life table in Regulations section 1.401(a)(9)-9) of the individual specified in paragraphs 3(a) and 3(b)(i). - (c) The required minimum distribution for the year the depositor reaches age 701⁄2 can be made as late as April 1 of the following year.
-The required minimum distribution for any other year must be made by the end of such year. - 6.
-The owner of two or more Traditional IRAs may satisfy the minimum distribution requirements described above by taking from one Traditional IRA the amount required to satisfy the requirement for another in accordance with the regulations under section 408(a)(6).
+The required minimum distribution spouse 1.401(a)(9)-9.
+The required minimum distribution for a year divided by the number in the joint and last survivor table in Regulations section 1.401(a)(9)-9.
+The required minimum distribution for a year under this paragraph (a) is determined using the Depositor's (or, if applicable, the Depositor a spouse's) attained age (or ages) in the year. - (b) The required minimum distribution under paragraphs 3(a) and 3(b)(i) for a year, beginning with the year following the year of the Depositor's death (or the year the Depositor would have reached age 701/2, if applicable under paragraph 3(b)(i) is the account value at the close of business on December 31 of the preceding year divided by the life expectancy (in the single life table in Regulations section 1.401(a)(9)-9) of the individual specified in paragraphs 3(a) and 3(b)(i). - (c) The required minimum distribution for the year the depositor reaches age 701⁄2 can be made as late as April 1 of the following year.
+The required minimum distribution for any other year must be made by the end of such year.

+6. The owner of two or more Traditional IRAs may satisfy the minimum distribution requirements described above by taking from one Traditional IRA the amount required to satisfy the requirement for another in accordance with the regulations under section 408(a)(6).